 This old-fashioned German Mulled Wine Cake is a delicious blend of cake, chocolate, and spiced wine.
 Perfect for cold winter days!
-Enjoy with a cup of coffee, tea, or just make a larger batch of mulled wine.
+Enjoy with a cup of coffee, or tea, or just make a larger batch of mulled wine.

 Ingredients